vimontgames/vgframework/README.md

 will generate only the Win64 targets using the MSVC compiler and the DirectX12 API.

 ## IDE
-Recommended IDE is [VS Studio 2022 Community](https://visualstudio.microsoft.com/fr/vs/community/) and project files currently provided are compatible with this version.

-However, the engine is currently being ported to other platforms than Windows so ultimately a project generator solution will be used.
+The recommended IDE is [Visual Studio 2022 Community](https://visualstudio.microsoft.com/fr/vs/community/), but the engine is being ported to platforms other than Windows and you can use [Sharpmake](https://github.com/ubisoft/Sharpmake) project generator to generate solutions for other platforms or IDEs.

 To compile the solution you will need the following components if they are not already installed:
 - MSVC v143 - VS 2022 C++ x64/x86 build tools (latest)